 1. Responsibility for our planet – climate and energy

 Renewable Energy and Energy Efficiency: The economy in Bangladesh has shown tremendous growth over the recent years.
-In order to meet the increased energy demand and to achieve a sustainable economy, innovative solutions for the energy sector are needed.
-Germany offers to share its experience from its own transition to renewables.
+In order to meet the increased energy demand without harming the environment and climate, innovative solutions for the energy sector are needed.
+Germany supports Bangladesh’s efforts to achieve a maximum coverage through renewable energies sharing the experience from our own transition to renewables.

-GDC also collaborates with the government to improve the justice system.
+Good Governance: GDC collaborates with the government to improve the justice system.
 Paralegals are being trained to improve cooperation between courts, prisons, the police and underprivileged inmates in order to reduce periods of detention for under-trial prisoners and to prevent overcrowding of prisons.